 Street/ Fast Food

-Many shops and restaurants have tables, outside their establishments, topped with sweet, cookies, savory snack and fruits.
+Many shops and restaurants have tables, outside their establishments, topped with sweet, cookies, savory snacks, and fruits.
 Be observant to decide what to try.

 Coffee / Tea / Snacks